gotryiton/gotryiton-ios/Docs/APIDocumentation.md

 	$ curl -H "Accept: application/v4-json" gotryiton.com/super_secret_resource?access_token=1234567890"

+## Tracking

+For requests that require tracking, a udid should be passed via a `Tracking-Id` header or as a request parameter named `tracking_id`.

+    $ curl -H "Accept: application/v4-json" -H "Tracking-Id: 1234567890" gotryiton.com/tracked_resource

+    or

+    $ curl -H "Accept: application/v4-json" gotryiton.com/tracked_resource?tracking_id=1234567890"

 ## Pagination

 A response that includes a collection of resources will have the ability to be paginated unless otherwise noted in documentation.